powershellpr0mpt/GittingStarted/readme.md

-# Getting used to working with Git - Real life examples and instructions
+# Getting used to working with Git - Real life examples and instructions ![GitLogo][GitLogo]

 This guide is made to provide a tutorial on how to work with Git using my personal experience and hopefully will help others learn from my mistakes/teachings.